jianwen-android/notes-sst-/History/A. Cold War in Europe/A.2 Reasons for the Cold War in Europe.md

 - Refugees of war relocating to find new homes
 - Agricultural & industrial outputs havled
 - Govts bankrupt
 - Govts & empires collapsed

+### (Past) Great powers?

 - Germany, Italy, France & Britian were no longer able to dominate politics/post-war decisions (textbook pg 12)
 - Needed outside help to rebuild

+## What was the role of USA & USSR

 - This allowed USA & USSR to compete for a role in reconstructing Europe, increasing their political & economic influence

 - USA emerged from WWII virtually unscathed - with a powerful military & economy
 - USSR. built a sphere of incluence
 ![[Screenshot 2022-07-04 at 10.37.46 AM.png]]

+- Both started to assert themselves trying to shape post-war Europe
+- USA and USSR clashed over security needs and ideological beliefs
+- USSR feared encirclement by capitalist Europe, which would threaten its security and survival
+- USA feared loss of influence & having to face a continent that was ideologically hostile
+- Both sought to strengthen its economic & political influence in Europe
+- Stalin established a ring of satellites states through the use of ‘salami tactics’ (often formed coalitions, win, slice away bits of coalition through suspicious means until Soviet piece left)
+	- To Stalin, this was a defensive measure to protect USSR & its sphere of influence
+	- To Western powers, this was USSR aggressively expanding global communist influence